shaimole/SAACO3/storage/EBS.md

 ## Snapshot
 - is a Backup, can be done durin attachment
 - Backups can be copied to diffrent region
+- snapshot can be done while the volume is being used

 ### EBS Snapshot Archive
 - cheaper Snapshot storage but longer restore time